hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_html.rst

 :download:`example_regs.html <../../../../generated/sphinx_rst/register_code/generator/generator_html/example_regs.html>`

 .. note::
-   Markdown/reStructuredText syntax can be used in register and bit descriptions, which will be converted to appropriate HTML tags.
+   Any reStructuredText (RST) code in description fields will be converted to HTML.
-   Text can be set bold with double asterisks, and italicised with a single asterisk.
-   A paragraph break can be inserted with consecutive newlines.
+   See the HTML file above for an example of this.

 Tables only